peterstansfeld/palavo/README.md

 In 'mirror VGA out' mode, whatever is displayed on VGA_Out is also displayed on DVI.
 In 'test' mode, a test screen is displayed on DVI.
-In 'VGA in' mode, whatever is detected on VGA_In is also displayed on DVI.
-In addition to VGA_In_CSYNC, VGA_HSYNC_In and VGA_VSYNC_In are used for synchronisation.

 ### Thoughts